Contra Costa County, California: East County

-In 2011, Vasco Road is undergoing further construction/improvement to reduce the driving time between East County/Brentwood and Livermore.
-Highway 4 is currently undergoing multimillion-dollar improvements that are scheduled to add lanes through Brentwood, Antioch and Pittsburg by 2015 to reduce the driving time between East County and Concord/Walnut Creek.
+From 2010 to 2018 Highway 4 underwent multimillion-dollar improvements from that added lanes through Brentwood, Antioch and Pittsburg to reduce driving time between East County and Concord/Walnut Creek, as this commute at one time was the 10th worst in the nation.
+Vasco Road is also an important link between East County/Brentwood and Livermore.
+Additionally, a county road from Brentwood to Tracy has received Federal Funds to be upgraded to a highway link between the areas.

 County budget problems

 Across 30 years, two forces combined to create county budget problems, peaking in 2008.
 First, rather than compensate police, medical, and firefighting personnel directly, health and retirement benefits were granted without proper actuarial examination, leading to unexpected but predictable high costs as personnel aged and ultimately retired with continued "first class" health and retirement benefits.
 Second, the collapse of the "housing bubble" enabled purchasers of distressed properties — many of which were owned by banks and other mortgage holders — to petition for lower property assessments, in many cases reducing by half the revenue to the county for specific parcels.
 Continuing downturns in employment prospects further increased the needs for various social services.
 These deficits and demands, combined with a lack of support from a similarly stressed California state government and the United States Federal government, required county supervisors and service providers to allocate limited resources in a time of increasing demand.
 The projected budget deficit was $45 million as of early 2011.
 Perhaps more significantly, the total unfunded liability for retiree benefits is $2.4 billion.